This article contains major MCU spoilers

 Time Variance Authority agent Mobius M. Mobius (Owen Wilson) managed to do the impossible: he actually got through to Loki.
 And not just any Loki, but a Variant Loki fresh from a Battle of New York beatdown by the Avengers.
 It was weird enough that Loki had now made a genuine human friend, but the pair also immediately faced danger when they uncovered clues that the TVA was not all that it seemed, and Mobius then had to risk everything in the face of a crackdown by his employers, who had captured Loki and were planning to kill him when he’d worn out his welcome.

-After the events of Loki played out, we discovered that Mobius no longer recognized the trickster, and Loki now has to earn Mobius’ trust if the two are to set right what has gone wrong and become the best of friends again.
+After the events of Loki played out, we discovered that Mobius no longer recognized the trickster, and Loki now has to earn Mobius’ trust in Season 2 if the two are to set right what has gone wrong and become the best of friends again.
 Oh, and Mobius loves jet skis!
 Very important information.

 Ravonna Renslayer is Mobius’ boss at the TVA.
 Like Mobius, she was also a Variant put to work by a mysterious figure at the head of the organization, and she was soon promoted to a judge role.
 Ravonna had “pruned” many Variants like Loki in the past, but she was convinced to let our Endgame Variant Loki work as a TVA consultant until he was no longer needed.
 Ravonna didn’t like the way Mobius and Loki went about that business, which included capturing another Variant of Loki who had begun to terrorize the TVA behind the scenes.